AWS SAML Implementation

 |Validate Certificates||Check this box when sing trusted and valid certificates from your IdP through a trusted CA. Self-signed certificates may fail unless proper trust chains are configured within the Bitwarden Login with SSO docker image.|

-When you're done with the Service Provider Configuration section, Save your work.
+When you are done with the service provider configuration, Save your work.

 Identity Provider Configuration will often require you to refer back to the AWS Console to retrieve application values: